Top Agricultural Hand Tools And Their Uses

 Shovel Hand Tool

-A shovel is one of the most commonly used agricultural hand tools.
-It is mainly used for digging, lifting, and moving soil or compost.
+A shovel is a hand tool used for digging, lifting, and moving soil and materials.

 Uses: